gathering/go-archive/README.md

 2. Add cron-job that runs this container with docker-compose and a command like `crawl --config /app/configs/my-crawl-config.yaml`

 Full example command (without scheduling): `docker-compose run crawler crawl --config /app/configs/my-crawl-config.yaml`

+## Known issues and debugging

+### Crawling container hangs

+The crawling container will consume "a lot" of system resources.
+In some circumstances or configurations leading to container or VM running it to crash or hang.

+Exact mitigation steps will vary based on setup, but generally check if disk space, memory, or CPU available to container (or the container runner itself) can be increased.
+Or if another runner can be used.

+Ex. on M1 Mac using Colima the following fixes were used
+- Delete existing colima config `colima delete`
+- Create a new colima config `colima start --config`
+    - Higher CPU
+    - More memory
+    - More disk space
+    - Change VM type from `qemu` to `vz` \* Most likely the most important change
+    - Change mount type from `sshd` to `virtiofs` (side effect of VM type)